- Special to The Washington Times - Tuesday, January 20, 2026

 “Those who plan to use externally inspired unrest as a pretext for repeating the aggression against Iran committed in June 2025 must be aware of the disastrous consequences of such actions for the situation in the Middle East and global international security,” the Russian Foreign Ministry said in a statement last week.

 Iran is Russia’s closest ally in the Middle East and a de facto ally in Moscow’s invasion of Ukraine.
 The Islamic republic has sent Russian President Vladimir Putin much-needed drones and other military assistance to feed the Russian leader’s war machine in Ukraine.
-But Russia’s ability — and willingness — to actively support its interests in the Middle East is a fraction of what it was.
+Still, Russia’s ability and willingness to actively support its interests in the Middle East are a fraction of what they were.

 Russia’s shift from its Middle East allies to the resource-draining campaign against Ukraine limits how aggressively Iranian leaders can respond to the potential U.S. threat.
-Tehran, for example, is unlikely to acquire more Russian Air Defense systems.
-Iran’s current air defense systems, many originating in Russia, were largely destroyed in a series of Israeli-American strikes on Iran in June 2025.
+Tehran, for example, is unlikely to acquire more Russian air defense systems.
+Iran’s current air defense systems, many originating in Russia, were largely destroyed in a series of Israeli-U.S. strikes in June.

-Turkey, Iran’s neighbor, announced in December plans to return its Russian-made S-400 systems, a public repudiation of Russian prestige in the region.
-Turkey’s acquisition of the S-400, starting in 2019, directly triggered its suspension from the American Pentagon’s F-35 program.
-But now Turkey, the second-largest military in NATO, is in new talks with the Trump administration to rejoin the F-35 program.
+In December, Iran’s neighbor Turkey announced plans to return its Russian-made S-400 systems, a public repudiation of Moscow’s prestige in the region.
+Turkey’s acquisition of the S-400, starting in 2019, directly triggered its suspension from the Pentagon’s F-35 program.
+Now, Turkey, with the second-largest military in NATO, is in talks with the Trump administration to rejoin the F-35 program.

 “Vladimir Putin is all but certain to seek to use potential Middle Eastern tumult to try and secure transactional deals with regional leaders as well as for economic benefit, something increasingly important as Putin’s economy strains under his war lust and sanctions,” Mr. Hess said.